What’s in the boooox?! Here’s how you get to inboxzero.

-I am still not sure if the email overload is over, but for the first time in years, I feel that I am beginning to tip the scale in my favor.
+I am still not sure if I am not anymore, but for the first time in years, I feel that I am beginning to tip the scale in my favor.

 Also, before you even start to read consider if you are getting just a couple emails per day?
 If yes, then skip this post, go outside and enjoy the fresh air.
 Your time will be spent more wisely.
 After all, this is a productivity tip, and what better way to waste time than to read something you don’t need, let alone can’t use…